rodneyknaap/atx-486at-mainboard/README.md

 So I have the first quartus basis ready to develop further in this FPGA project as soon as I have been able to do more testing in the CPLD stage.
 If I can be successful to reach a working final CPLD stage, this will verify a lot of additional design updates to the PC/AT system which could facilitate a higher level of integration that will benefit this FPGA design as well.
 Depending on the CPLD stage REV3D results I will continue this project with the new quartus design to continue from that concept.

-I will go over all the designs for this FPGA project a few more times and probably I will make some design updates.
+I will go over all the designs for this FPGA project a few more times and I will be making some further design updates which will be published here.
-As soon as I have these made, I will publish them here.
+It looks like 6 layer boards are getting more popular with JLCPCB so I hope that in the future they would be able to make a mainboard using 6 layers for a reasonable and affordable price.
+If this is the case, possibly I could consider soldering the FPGA(s) directly to the mainboard.

 Kind regards,